vmeta777/tlgame/_articles/Notes on Game Design.md

 ### Yu Gi Oh and Discarding the Color Wheel

 With the removal of the color wheel, and a standardized mana curve, some requirements had to be reinserted so that the game didn't become too standardized.
+Without those barriers in place, players are able to use all of the best cards with no restrictions.
 Yu Gi Oh's use of cards which are required to play other cards were my solution to the color wheel.

+Rather than
-Rather than This works especially well because now that there isn't a 45% chance of a land being the card drawn for each player on any given turn, players now draw "playable" cards which can be built around every turn.
+This works especially well because now that there isn't a 45% chance of a land being the card drawn for each player on any given turn, players now draw "playable" cards which can be built around every turn.

 ### Configuring a Domain Purchased Elsewhere